imaginate/vitals/act/preprocessor/README.md

 <a name="syntax"></a>
 ## Source Syntax
-The compile syntax has a simple layout and structure.
+The preprocessor syntax has a simple layout and structure.
 It is built upon a single option, the *command*.
 A *command* is always one line.
 It is based upon one pattern with few variations to comprise the five total syntax *command* types available.
 The five *command* types are separated into two general types, [groups][grps] and [references][refs].
 The [group commands][grps] create *scopes* of code (e.g. JavaScript) that can be enabled or disabled and be re-used.
 The [reference commands][refs] reference [groups][grps] of code from outside *scopes* (e.g. other [files][file]) to give you more flexible composability with any programming language (although for now, it is only JavaScript, but that is easy to change).
 All of the *commands* consist of four basic syntax components, and both of the [reference][refs] *command* types have a fifth.

 ### The 5 Commands
 ##### The Group Commands